-This pool and spa were painted several times over the last few years with first white epoxy paint and then blue epoxy paint as you can see by the photographs.
+This pool and spa were painted several times over the last few years with first white epoxy paint and then blue epoxy paint as you can see in the photographs.
 The trouble here is that when the pool and spa began showing signs of deterioration, staining and roughness, the owners decided to paint the pool and spa to cover up this damage.

 We found that a combination of 7” and 4 1/2” diamond cutter cups on a right angle grinder provided an excellent way to remove the paint but also removed the loose and deteriorated plaster below.
 Once the pool and spa were completely ground down, we basically just re-plastered the pool and spa with a submersible mortar and then sanded the mortar smooth with 40 grit sanding pads on palm sanders.